 All kinds of illnesses can leave your child feeling under the weather, but the one symptom you want to stay on top of is their temperature.
 A fever can point to several different issues, and you also want to be sure that it is managed and doesn’t get too high.
 Today, you can choose from different styles of thermometers, many of which are quick, accurate and easy to use.
 A digital contactless thermometer is probably the best one to use, as your child doesn’t even have to be awake for you to quickly check their temperature.

 Usually, you can give ibuprofen or acetaminophen to bring down their temperature (depending on their age).
-If their fever lasts for more than five days, if they appear to be getting worse, are pale or bluish, or have a fever of 39°C or higher (if they are more than three months old), it’s best to take them to the doctor.
+If their fever lasts for more than five days, if they appear to be getting worse, are pale or bluish, or have a fever of 39°C or higher (if they are more than three months old), it’s best to make an emergency pediatric appointment.

 Waterproof Bedding and Linens Can Be a Huge Help